abscosmos/BasicBlockMLToolkit/README.md

     ),
 }
 ```
-> The `.trace` file is a binary file, and to read it needs to be deserialized.
+> The `.trace` file is a binary file, and to read it, it needs to be deserialized.

 ## Setup
 First, clone this repository: